 - ASHA: This program is offered for 0.10 ASHA CEUs (Intermediate Level, Professional Area).

-- NCNA/ANCC (pre approval): This activity has been submitted to the North Carolina Nurses Association for approval to award contact hours.
-North Carolina Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+- NCNA/ANCC (pre approval): This continuing nursing education activity was approved by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 To receive contact hours nurses must attend 80% of this CNE activity and complete the online evaluation.
 Enduring material will be available thorugh On-demand Access for up to two years after the Live Webcast date.

 - Learners will be awarded contact hours for only the sessions they attend.